Admissions Policy on Standardized Testing

 - Demonstrated concern for others

 If a student is offered the opportunity to submit up to two letters of recommendation, they must be submitted electronically.
+Students and recommenders will be provided the appropriate instructions.
 Additionally, at least one letter should be written by a teacher or instructor in a core academic subject.

 The deadline for letters of recommendation are due January 3rd.